eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 The blink sketch is like the "Hello, world!" for microcontrollers.
 It is so simple and straight forward that even people with zero coding background knows what it does....right?

-Let's try to rewrite the blink sketch without using ANY Arduino library functions, using a "bare-metal" approach in programming instead.
+Let's try to rewrite the blink sketch without using ANY Arduino library functions, using a "bare-metal" approach to program it instead.

 > The final code will ***only work*** for the **ATmega328p chip** (Arduino UNO, Arduino NANO ONLY) !!!!